muratk5n/thirdwave/en/README.md

 Muslims as Turks.
-So then.. not everyone is a real Turk, is it, as in from Central Asia riding a donkey arriving to Anatolia "bringing civilization" there (basically Greek music, Greek food, Mediterrenian customs).
+So then.. not everyone is a real Turk, is it, as in from Central Asia riding a donkey arriving to Anatolia "bringing civilization" there (basically Greek music, Greek food, Mediterrenian customs, "brought culture" wink wink).
 10% of Asiatic genes says it all - the *latest* official identity of Asia Minor is a lie.
 There is no such thing as a Turk.

 ---